empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

 ## X API

-The X API allows your website to communicate with Interface&X. It is a set of utilities that helps to integrate Interface&X into your website.
+The X API allows your website to communicate with Interface X. It is a set of utilities that helps to integrate Interface X into your website.

 | Function | Parameters                                                                     | Description                                                 |
 | -------- | ------------------------------------------------------------------------------ | ----------------------------------------------------------- |